Montessori at Home: A Video Series

 To begin with, a disclaimer, my home is not a Montessori home.
 While I appreciate and value the importance of the Montessori approach, we had not (yet) adapted our home to reflect these principles.
 When the school closed and we had to promptly adjust to distance learning, it took a lot of trial and error before we found what worked for us.

-I met with the Parent Concierge to problem solve what were my biggest pain points at the time, the noise level, and the productivity of each of our family members.
-She suggested moving my office into the children's "classroom," which honestly seemed like a terrible idea at the time!
+I met with Guidepost to problem solve what were my biggest pain points at the time, the noise level, and the productivity of each of our family members.
+They suggested moving my office into the children's "classroom," which honestly seemed like a terrible idea at the time!
 I couldn't wrap my head around how I would get any work done or be able to focus in that environment but I committed to giving it a try.
 I am happy to report that she was right and we are all more productive now than I ever thought possible!
 They needed an adult present.
 Even if I am not hovering over them and paying attention to every detail, they need to know that I am accessible if needed.
 As time has gone on, they have become more comfortable in their routines and are much more independent in their work, allowing me more time to focus on my work.

 Our Home Workspace

 So, I want to share this in hopes that it may help another family.
 I'll also be a little vulnerable in sharing because I know this is far from perfect from a Montessori perspective.
-But that is the beauty in all of this - it doesn't have to be perfect to be meaningful!
-We are learning as we go and the resources available on the Family Framework continue to make this more manageable.
+But that is the beauty in all of this –– it doesn't have to be perfect to be meaningful!
+We are learning as we go, and the resources available on the Family Framework continue to make this more manageable.
 Take a peek inside our "classroom/office" in this quick video tour.
 We repurposed a lot of furniture from other rooms and turned this from a spare bedroom into our combined workspace.
 Because we don't use it for any other purpose, it gives us the feeling of going to work/school even though we aren't leaving the house.

 DIY Montessori Materials